ksepehri/CarND-Extended-Kalman-Filter-Project/README.md

+[//]: # (Image References)

+[image1]: ./images/finalRMSE.png "Left"

 # Extended Kalman Filter Project Starter Code
 Self-Driving Car Engineer Nanodegree Program

-In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.
+In this project I utilized a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+Passing the project required obtaining RMSE values that are lower that the tolerance outlined in the project rubric.

+Tolerence: [.11, .11, 0.52, 0.52]
+My Final RMSE: [.0973, .0855, .4513, .4399]

+![alt text][image1]

+---

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)